sreehari1997/flask-tweets-puller/README.md

-When a new tweet is fetched from twitter and inserted or updated into tweets table ```tsvupdate``` trigger is triggered and a procedure ```tsvector_update_trigger``` is executed. which will create text space vector of that tweets and save into ```tweet_tsv``` column. tweet : How does it feel to hear your songs on the radio! text space vector of the tweet : 'feel':4 'hear':6 'radio':11 'song':8

-during searching the search terms are compared against the text_tsv
+When a new tweet is fetched from twitter and inserted or updated into tweets table ```tsvupdate``` trigger is triggered and a procedure ```tsvector_update_trigger``` is executed. which will create text space vector of that tweets and save into ```tweet_tsv``` column. tweet : How does it feel to hear your songs on the radio! text space vector of the tweet : 'feel':4 'hear':6 'radio':11 'song':8 during searching the search terms (songs radio) are compared against the tweet_tsv
 ```SELECT tweet_text FROM tweets WHERE tweet_tsv @@ to_tsquery('songs & radio')```